Opendock Blog

 How Open Gates Create Unauthorized Entry Risks

 Open gates turn yards into uncontrolled entry points.
 Without enforced access rules, unauthorized trucks, visitors, or bad actors can enter alongside legitimate traffic.
 The constant flow of vehicles makes these entries easy to miss, increasing exposure to theft, safety incidents, and operational disruption before teams realize something is wrong.
+For a look at how small-scale unauthorized access can escalate into a pattern of loss, see 5 tips for preventing pilferage in logistics.

 Why Yards Are Harder to Secure Than Warehouses